Urney Chocolates: Peak production

 In 1958, food chemist Tommy Headon joined the company as business partner and managing director, while Redmond took over from his father as chairman.
 By the 1960s, Urney Chocolates and its subsidiaries were employing almost 1,000 workers, and the Urney facility was considered one of the largest chocolate factories in Europe.

 By September 1960, the company had bought out Devlins of Cork Street, Dublin, a toffee manufacturer that had "long been recognised as the largest children's confectionery company in Ireland", according to the Dictionary of Irish Biography.
 The premises, workers and specific products were all retained, including their famous 'sweet cigarettes' for children, packaged with collectable cigarette cards.

 In 1961, Headon as managing director initiated the takeover of English confectionery firm Murch of Burnley, Lancashire.
 The Murch machinery was dismantled and relocated to the Tallaght plant.
 In 1963, Urneys sold a 50% share to W.R.
 Grace & Co., a New York conglomerate who already had a majority holding in Van Houten's Cocoa, the long-established Dutch manufacturer of cocoa and chocolate products.
 This new partnership had the potential to open up access to extensive marketing networks for Urneys in the US, Canada, Europe and South America.
 Shortly after the merger, the UK branch of the Van Houten factory moved production from Chesham, Buckinghamshire to Tallaght, from where products supplied the UK and Irish markets.
 In 1964, W.R.
 Grace & Co. also acquired HB Ice Cream, a well known Dublin firm.
 In 1966, managing director Headon died of a heart attack while walking in the Dublin Mountains, which was an unexpected blow to the company.

 To prepare for entry into the European Common Market and to accommodate expansion onsite, £500,000 was invested into the modernisation of the Tallaght factory over a period of three years; two fifths of it coming from an Industrial Credit Company (ICC) loan, a further £200,000 sourced from Urney resources, and the remaining £100,00 from a grant helping businesses adapt to the recently formed European Economic Community (which Ireland would join in January 1973).
-In June 1975, Taoiseach Seán Lemass officially opened a new plant on the Tallaght site.

 Harry Gallagher and Eileen, the original founders of the company, died in 1975 and 1976 respectively.
 In 1977, Redmond retired to Sagra in the east coast of Spain.
 The area of Tallaght also began to experience heavy development at this stage, with the construction of thousands of houses.